katie7r/katie7r.github.io/content/pages/about.md

 ## Me, Professionally

 Professionally, I'm a senior software engineer and have been working at [Cuttlesoft](https://cuttlesoft.com) since 2015.
-I work on and have experience with a wide range of platforms/stacks/frameworks/languages/tools; my bread and butter, though, is Ruby on Rails, which I've been working in since 2013.
+I use and have experience with a wide range of technologies; my bread and butter, though, is Ruby on Rails, which I've been working in since 2013.

 <aside>